lr42/gentle/roadmap.md

   Matt.)
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
+- [ ] Add a progress bar to the break screens.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.